RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     If the view is not visible, click **Window** \> **Show View** \> **Other**.
 Select **Rocket Software** \> **Server Explorer** and then click **OK**.

-2. In Server Explorer, right-click the BANKDEMO server, and then click **Start**.
+2. In Server Explorer, right-click the BANKDEMO server and then click **Start**.

     Wait until the server has started.
 If, in the list of servers in Server Explorer, BANKDEMO still has a red square next to it, this is a refresh delay.